 Mobility Scooter Insurance

 Did you know you can protect your relative’s scootering experience via mobility equipment insurance?
 Just as car owners take out comprehensive car insurance, so too do scooter owners with comprehensive mobility scooter insurance.

-Although, thankfully, 95 per cent of trips on a scooter involve no injury or damage that still leaves a 5 per cent likelihood.
+Although, thankfully, around 95 per cent of trips on a scooter involve no injury or damage (according to a 2012 survey) that still leaves a 5 per cent likelihood.
 It’s better to be safe than sorry.

-From as little as $17.50 per month, your family member can rest easy knowing their mode of transport is covered for situations such as accidental loss and damage, personal items that get lost, stolen or damaged while using the scooter and costs incurred to get them/their scooter home following an accident.
+From as little as $17.50 per month*, mobility scooter insurance can help your family rest easy.
+You’ll know your relative’s mode of transport is covered for situations including accidental loss and damage plus personal items that get lost, stolen or damaged while using it.
+It can also cover costs incurred to get them/their scooter home following an accident.

 Need further guidance?
 That’s understandable; it’s a big decision.
 The Blue Badge Insurance Mobility Scooter Guide will provide you with much more information on how to help your beloved make the most suitable decision for their circumstances.

 Do you have any other tips for buying a mobility scooter?
 Comment below and share your wisdom with us!

 *at February 2020